darrenks/atlas/README.md

 Generating streams that depend on past values of a sequence is probably the most common use of circular programming, but what else can it do?

 We can use it to calculate the scanl of a list and any operation!
-Suppose we had the list `1 2 3 4` and we wanted to calculate the prefix sums.
-Of it (e.g. `1 3 6 10`).
+Suppose we had the list `1,2 3,4` and we wanted to calculate the prefix sums.
+Of it (e.g. `1,3,6,10`).

 We can do that like this:

-    a=1 2 3 4
+    a=1,2,3,4
-    b=0 b+a
+    b=b`0+a
     ──────────────────────────────────
     1 3 6 10